codeforireland2/transparentwater_backend_php/README.md

 # Backend

 One file - fetch.php.
 Currently this calls data in JSON format from water.ie, stores it as current.json, updates it as required.
+Needs to be on a PHP enabled server, needs allow_url_fopen on.
+Can be served from the same server or a separate server (needs to be SSL).

 # Installation